griffithlab/civic-docs/docs/using/browsing.rst

      - Molecular Profile associated with the Item
    * - Diseases
      - Diseases associated with the Item
-   * - Drugs
+   * - Therapies
-     - Drugs associated with the Item
+     - Therapies associated with the Item
    * - Description
      - Description of the Item
    * - EL